 Paper Submission Guidelines

-- Deadline: August 15, 2026
+Submission Deadline: August 15, 2026

-- 3,000–4,000 words with an abstract of no more than 250 words
+- Be 3,000–4,000 words in length, including an abstract of no more than 250 words.

 Author Requirements

-- Use the IEEE conference template
+- Use the IEEE conference template.

-- Include DOI links for references where available
+- Include DOI links for references where available.

-- Provide ORCID iDs for all authors in the final submission
+- Provide ORCID iDs for all authors in the final submission.

 Join a national community of cybersecurity educators and leaders, contribute to a 30-year legacy of impact, and share your work through a respected peer-reviewed, open-access venue.
+Please review the EasyChair CFP for guidelines, important dates, and participation formats before beginning your submission.